mpv-player/mpv/DOCS/man/input.rst

     ``video-params/gamma``
         The gamma function in use as string.
 (Exact values subject to change.)

-    ``video-params/nom-peak``
-        The video encoding's nominal peak brightness as float.

     ``video-params/sig-peak``
         The video file's tagged signal peak as float.